helium/HIP/0064-wifi-dao.md

 nations.
 Upcoming Wifi standards provide a roadmap for greater data transfer rates paving the way for even higher rates of consumption as new applications take advantage of new bandwidth.

-Today all WiFi networks operate as siloed and independent hotspots.
-A user cannot easily roam from one hotspot to another.
-The WiFi subDAO proposes a structure whereby WiFi hotspots can be brought onto the Helium network thereby incentivizing the creation of a common global WiFi network that allows for greater user access and roaming capabilities.
+Today all WiFi networks operate as siloed and independent Hotspots.
+A user cannot easily roam from one Hotspot to another.
+The WiFi subDAO proposes a structure whereby WiFi Hotspots can be brought onto the Helium network thereby incentivizing the creation of a common global WiFi network that allows for greater user access and roaming capabilities.

-[HIP 53: Mobile DAO](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md) proposes an offload use case for WiFi along with its 5G implementation, wherein cellular traffic is offloaded to WiFi hotspots.
+[HIP 53: Mobile DAO](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md) proposes an offload use case for WiFi along with its 5G implementation, wherein cellular traffic is offloaded to WiFi Hotspots.
 In this proposal we expand the focus of WiFi beyond offload and to direct data consumption from consumers and devices.
 Users will be able to connect to and use the Helium WiFi network just as they use any other WiFi network but with the added benefits of roaming and using a single data credit system across the entire network globally.
-Users or devices on the Mobile DAO will also be able to roam onto hotspots from the WiFi subDAO seamlessly.
+Users or devices on the Mobile DAO will also be able to roam onto Hotspots from the WiFi subDAO seamlessly.

 # Stakeholders